 Thomas D. Jones,PhD, is a veteran NASA astronaut, scientist, author, pilot, andspeaker.
 In more than eleven years with NASA, he flew on four space shuttle missions to Earth orbit.
 In 2001, Dr. Jones led three spacewalks to install the centerpiece of the International Space Station, the American Destiny laboratory.
 Hehas spent fifty-three days working and living in space.

-After graduation from the Air Force Academy, Tom piloted B-52D strategic bombers, earned a doctorate in planetary sciences from the University of Arizona, studied asteroids for NASA, engineered intelligence-gathering systems for the CIA, and helped NASA develop advanced mission concepts to explore the solar system.
+A Distinguished Graduate of the Air Force Academy, Tom piloted B-52D strategic bombers, earned a doctorate in planetary sciences from the University of Arizona, studied asteroids and robotic exploration missions for NASA, and engineered intelligence-gathering systems for the CIA.

-Tom served on the NASA Advisory Council, and is a board member of the Association of Space Explorers and the Astronauts Memorial Foundation.
-As a senior research scientist at the Florida Institute for Human and Machine Cognition, he focuses on the future direction of human space exploration, uses of asteroid and space resources, and planetary defense.
-A frequent public speaker, he appears frequently on TV and radio with expert commentary on science and space flight.
+Tom served on the NASA Advisory Council and the boards of the Association of Space Explorers and the Astronauts Memorial Foundation.
+He consults on the future direction of human space exploration, uses of asteroid and space resources, and planetary defense.
+A frequent public speaker, he is often seen on-air delivering expert commentary on science and space flight.